 The Horror starts almost Straight away as the “song” starts up and does not desist from the repeated ditty of “It’s a Small World After all” over and over again in a high-pitched child choir voice.
 After 15 minutes of the song you will be quite insane and the thought of the eternity of this that awaits anyone banished to the underworld in the next life if is enough to turn even the biggest Sinner completely straight!

-This terrifying ride was first conceived for the worlds fair in 1965 and apparently, nearly didn’t happen, Imagine that!
-A year later Disneyland California’s door was darkened with the spectre of the New it’s a Small World ride and it has been scaring adults and children alike to this day, at Anaheim, along with versions at Florida, Paris, Hong Kong, and Tokyo, only Shanghai has avoided this terrible fate!
+This terrifying ride was first conceived for the World’s fair in 1965 and apparently, nearly didn’t happen, Imagine that!
+A year later Disneyland California’s door was darkened with the specter of the New it’s a Small World ride and it has been scaring adults and children alike to this day, at Anaheim, along with versions in Florida, Paris, Hong Kong, and Tokyo, only Shanghai has avoided this terrible fate!

 The Queue is sedate enough and just meanders around the from of the ride building.
 The Buildings facade features some very pretty architecture which belies nothing of the horror inside.
 The mood in the queue can vary from palpable for those who know what they’re in for, to blissful ignorance of the onslaught that is about to commence.